 Branson Travel with Kids

-For a mildly educational but completely colorful experience, seek out the round white building at the end of the main drag.
-The Butterfly Palace & Rainforest Adventure (4106 SR 76W) features flowers AND animals in a climate controlled room—and, of course, 1,000 butterflies at any given time.
+The Butterfly Palace & Rainforest Adventure (4106 SR 76W) features flowers and animals in a climate controlled room—and, of course, 1,000 butterflies at any given time.
 Check the schedule so you can watch the butterfly releases.

 No matter what you choose, you’ll be hungry at the end of the day.
 Solve that with a spread for foragers of all sizes at the Grand Country Buffet in the Grand Country Inn (1945 W. 76 Country Blvd.).
 It specializes in serving picky eaters with many kinds of meats and sides in its “scatter bars.”
 If all else fails, there’s a pizza buffet and a self-serve ice cream station.

-Teens When the main exhibit room is called the “odditorium,” it’s no surprise that what’s waiting inside Ripley’s Believe it or Not!
-(3326 SR 76W) is a vampire killing kit.
-The museum features some of the 25,000 strange and interesting items collected by anthropologist (and hoarder?)
-Robert Leroy Ripley.
+Teens When the main exhibit room is called the “odditorium,” it’s no surprise that inside Ripley’s Believe it or Not!
+(3326 SR 76W) you'll find a vampire killing kit.
+The museum features some of the 25,000 strange and interesting items collected by anthropologist Robert Leroy Ripley.

-More adventurous and outdoors-driven teens will be lured by Marvel Cave (399 Silver Dollar City Pkwy.).
+Adventurous and outdoorsy teens will be lured by Marvel Cave (399 Silver Dollar City Pkwy.).
 No, it’s not a place where superheroes retire for the night, but after exploring the 3 miles of passageways and climbing more than 600 stairs, you’ll feel like one for keeping up.
 This strenuous 1-hour tour is worth the work as you get to see the underground cathedral room.
 And good news: there’s a cable railway car to take you back.

 There are many quality, family-friendly shows that are a major draw of this Ozark town.
-But what sets Dolly Parton’s Dixie Stampede Dinner Attraction (1525 SR 76W) apart is simple: those other shows don’t have ostrich racing, stunt riding or a buffalo stampede.
-(Did we mention ostrich racing?)
+But what sets Dolly Parton’s Stampede Dinner Attraction (1525 SR 76W) apart is simple: those other shows don’t have ostrich racing, stunt riding or a buffalo stampede.

 It would be a shame to be in the area and not take advantage of the many outdoor recreation opportunities in southwestern Missouri.
 You can boat, fish, camp, picnic or bike through the oak and hickory trees at Table Rock State Park (5272 SR 165).